UCGHI Student Ambassador Program

 - UCGHI is committed to building a culturally diverse educational environment.
 Applicants are requested to include in their application essay responses how they will further this goal.

-- Ability to commit to 2-3 hours of work per week from time of appointment.
+- Ability to commit to 2-3 hours of work per week for duration of the program

 The Women's Health, Gender and Empowerment Center of Expertise Student Ambassador Program Track

-This leadership opportunity is open to all students dedicated to becoming leaders in Women's Health, Gender and Empowerment by serving and representing their respective campus.
+This leadership opportunity is open to all students interested in becoming leaders in Women's Health, Gender and Empowerment by serving and representing their respective campus.
 Student Ambassadors will develop, implement and promote activities that address women’s health, gender, empowerment, campus-based sexual assault and dating violence through research, education, and community engagement.

-The Center of Expertise on Women's Health, Gender and Empowerment (WHGE) envisions a world in which equitable gender norms lead to healthy and empowered women — including UC students.
+The Women's Health, Gender and Empowerment (WHGE) Center of Expertise (COE) envisions a world in which equitable gender norms lead to healthy and empowered women — including UC students.
 The Center promotes research, education and community engagement both globally and locally to reduce gender and health inequities.

 The Planetary Health Center of Expertise Student Ambassador Program Track

-The Center of Expertise on Planetary Health (PH) envisions a healthy planet supporting healthy people.
+The Planetary Health (PH) Center of Expertise (COE) envisions a healthy planet supporting healthy people.
 The Planetary Health COE has the ability to galvanize faculty, researchers, and students across the ten UC campuses to address the threats and opportunities surrounding the health of populations and their environments and develop effective solutions.

 For questions or more information contact: